Using the Budget page

 There are two bars in the budget summary - one represents your total income budgets and actual transactions and the other represents your total expense budgets and actual transactions.

 - The grey background of the bars represents the total budgeted figure for either your earning or spending

-- The bars will fill up with green (income/earning) or red (expense/spending) as you earn or spend money in the respective budgets
+- The bars will fill up with green (income/earning) or red (expense/spending) as you earn or spend money

-- You can click on either bar to see a break down of your budgeted versus actual earned or spent amounts along with how you're tracking
+- You can click on either bar to see a breakdown of your budgeted versus actual earned or spent amounts along with how you're tracking

 Understanding your budget categories